Eco-Flow/Eco-Flow.github.io/about.md

 <br><br>
 <img style="margin-right: 1.5rem" align="left" width="100" src="./img/Simon.png" />
 # Technical lead                  : Simon Murray
 Simon was a senior bioinformatician on the project, with a background in pipeline development and containerisation.
-He left in May 2024 to work at Genomcis England as a bioinformatics engineer.
+He left in May 2024 to work at Genomics England as a bioinformatics engineer.

 <br><br><br><br>